What is EDR Cyber Security?

 The “response” element in EDR includes responding to vulnerabilities and to threats.
 An EDR solution that can compare each endpoint to a device knowledgebase to identify and remediate vulnerabilities can reduce the risk of real-time threats.
 An EDR tool that also monitors endpoint behavior — including communication frequency, destination, and encryption status — can raise real-time alerts when a device or other endpoint is behaving abnormally.

 Total Visibility for Optimal Endpoint Detection and Response

 EDR solutions must identify and monitor every device in an organization’s environment to fully secure endpoints.
-The Armis platform provides EDR capabilities to identify all devices — managed and unmanaged, assess them for vulnerabilities, automatically install updates, monitor device behavior, and raise alerts when threats emerge in real time.
+Armis Centrix™ provides EDR capabilities to identify all devices — managed and unmanaged, assess them for vulnerabilities, automatically install updates, monitor device behavior, and raise alerts in real time when threats emerge.